Every youth in foster care deserves equal and equitable care, regardless of their sexual orientation or gender identity.

 Advocate for Laws to Fight Discrimination by Agencies

-LGBTQ2S+ FosterClub LEx Leaders often engage with a coalition of national organizations focused on supporting LGBTQ2S+ youth and families in foster care.
-For example, upon learning about a new federal rule aimed at preventing discrimination against LGBTQ2S+ individuals by federal agencies, LEx Leaders got together and shared their insights.
-Their expertise underscored the importance of anti-discrimination protections in ensuring the well-being and success of LGBTQ2S+ youth within the foster care system.
+FosterClub's LEx Leaders work with a coalition of national organizations to protect LGBTQ2S+ youth and families in foster care.
+When a new federal rule was proposed to prevent discrimination by federal agencies, LEx Leaders shared their experiences to show why these protections matter for LGBTQ2S+ youth in care.

 Contributing to Government Reports

-— Keyona, age 22, spent time in the Arizona foster care system
+— Keona Rose, She/Her, Spent time in Arizona foster care system

 Blogs on LGBTQ2S+ Youth